-On the other hand other router brands with 192.168.2.1 as a default IP such as Edimax and SMC Networks set up a default username and password for their routers so if you are having one of these the default username/password combinations are:
+Other router brands with this default IP such as Edimax and SMC Networks come with a default username and a default password for their routers, so if you are having a router produced by any of these two, the default username/password combinations are:

 |Siemens||192.168.2.1||admin or leave it blank||admin|

 Router login problems

 We are sure you have followed the steps given above and you are already browsing through the router settings.
 However, sometimes the login fails for some of the following reasons, so take some time and go through this checklist.

 1. Check whether your PC, laptop, tablet or smartphone is connected to the home network.

 Devices which are not part of the network won’t have access to the router admin page.
 This is also a reason why should you secure your wireless Internet connection with a strong password.
 In case you leave it open, anyone can access the router settings and modify the settings.
 Just imagine if someone sets up a password for your wireless connection.
 The only solution would be to reset the router to factory settings and set up the home network from scratch.

 2. If the login window doesn’t show up, check whether you are using the correct default IP.

 Let’s say you have a Belkin router and although they generally use this IP as a default one, maybe your ISP (if you have rented the router, or someone else has changed it.